-(WATCH) Colonial Newport: An American Experiment
+(WATCH) Colonial Newport: An American Experiment - Newport Buzz

 Don’t miss:

-No trip to Newport is complete without a trip to the Audrain Automobile Museum.
+No trip to Newport is complete without a visit to the Audrain Automobile Museum.

 The Audrain Automobile Museum has a mission to preserve and present automotive history while connecting and engaging with other non-profits and the community as a whole.
 Established in 2014, the Museum transformed the historic Audrain Building into a captivating display floor, fit specifically for our cultural needs.
-The Museum has access to collections with of over 200 cars, allowing for three fresh and unique exhibits per year.
+The Museum has access to collections with of over 300 cars, allowing for three fresh and unique exhibits per year.
 Ranging from Brass Era pre-War cars to Supercars of the 2000s, the Museum is dedicated to entertaining all generations and stylistic preferences.

+Looking for our amazing food trucks?
+Check out the Amazo Pizza & Gelato truck, the La Costa Lobster & Tacos truck, the Cluck Truck!

+America’s love affair with automobiles is intrinsic and Newport’s role is essential.
+The Museum engages and educates the Aquidneck Island community through car events and other nonprofit activities to further its position within automotive history.
+As the Museum continues to grow, so does its status as a must stop destination for both car enthusiasts and Newport visitors alike.

 Taste the flavor:

-Swing by the Newport Craft Brewing & Distilling Co. and sample some of their award winning creations.
+Swing by the Newport Craft Brewing & Distilling Co., sample some of their award winning creations, grab a bite at the food truck that pull up every weekend and enjoy some great live music.

 Founded in 1999 by four college friends, Newport Storm Brewery was the original production craft brewery in Rhode Island.
 They created more than 100 distinctive beers while keeping things local and authentic.
 From their flagship Hurricane Amber Ale to seasonal brews made with Rhode Island grown ingredients, to beers aged in rum barrels, the brewery has been in the vanguard of craft brewing for nearly 20 years.